57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana-Preamble/README.md

 - Initializing stored data
 - Executing business logic operations

-Each Instruction explicitly specifies the program it calls and the accounts it depends on.

-This structure provides much greater flexibility and enables composability across programs.
+Each Instruction explicitly specifies the program it calls and the accounts it depends on.This structure provides much greater flexibility and enables composability across programs.

 However, it also introduces more complexity in that developers must clearly understand account layouts and access patterns when constructing transactions.